zarehsai/psxgpt/README.md

    - Copy the key

 **Save these keys safely** - you'll paste them into your .env file in the next step.

+### Version Compatibility Note

+The specified versions (Python 3.11.9, PostgreSQL 14.18, Chainlit 2.5.5) are recommended for maximum stability and have been thoroughly tested with this project.
+While newer versions may work, these specific versions ensure the most reliable experience and avoid potential compatibility issues.

 ### Step 7: Download and Setup psxGPT